patmckernan/Project-1/README.md

 - Update the filebeat-config.yml file to include ELK-1 private IP 10.1.0.4 under hosts in Elasticsearch output, and Kibana host.
 - Run ansible-playbook filebeat-playbook.yml, and navigate to Kibana (http://104.214.89.46:5601/app/kibana) via Elk-1 public IP 104.214.89.46 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 In order to specify which machine to run a playbook on you would have to edit /etc/ansible/hosts with the proper group, and internal IP addresses of the selected machines.
-- _Which URL do you navigate to in order to check that the ELK server is running?

 http://104.214.89.46:5601/app/kibana#/home will be the URL to navigate to in order to ensure that the ELK server is running.